WINE: Wavelet-Guided GAN Inversion and Editing for High-Fidelity Refinement: Experiments

 \subsection{Quantitative Evaluation}

-We first evaluated our inversion qualities with the existing baseline inversion methods.
+We evaluated inversion qualities with the existing baselines.
 Table \ref{tab:inversion} shows the quantitative results of each method.
-We used all 3k images in the test split of the CelebA-HQ dataset and evaluated them with (i) the standard objectives including $L_2$, LPIPS, SSIM, and ID similarity, and (ii) the wavelet loss (equation \ref{eq:wavek}) to measure the spatial frequency distortion in the high-frequency sub-band.
-Our model consistently outperformed all of the baselines with a large margin.
-The results empirically prove that our wavelet loss and wavelet fusion in the spatial frequency domain are capable of minimizing the spectral distortion and thus improving the reconstruction quality.
-We note, interestingly, that our model recorded the lowest LPIPS loss despite the explicit manipulation of intermediate wavelet coefficients of the generator.
+We used all images in the test split of CelebA-HQ and evaluated them with (i) the standard objectives including $\mathcal{L}_2$, LPIPS and ID similarity, and (ii) the wavelet loss (equation \ref{eq:wavek}) to measure the spatial frequency distortion in the high-frequency sub-band.
+Our model consistently outperformed every baseline by a large margin.
+The results empirically prove that our wavelet loss and wavelet fusion in the frequency domain are capable of minimizing the distortion and thus improving the reconstruction quality.
+Please refer to the appendix for quantitative comparison of edited results.